 CANADA MARINE ACT

-Order Fixing December 2, 2011 as the Day on which the Act Comes into Force
+Order Fixing the Day on which this Order is registered as the Day on which Section 201 of the Act Comes into Force

-His Excellency the Governor General in Council, on the recommendation of the Minister of Justice, pursuant to section 11 of Protecting Canadians by Ending Sentence Discounts for Multiple Murders Act, chapter 5 of the Statutes of Canada, 2011, hereby fixes December 2, 2011 as the day on which that Act comes into force, other than section 10, which came into force on assent.
+His Excellency the Governor General in Council, on the recommendation of the Minister of Transport, pursuant to subsection 205(2) of the Canada Marine Act, chapter 10 of the Statutes of Canada, 1998, fixes the day on which this Order is registered as the day on which section 201 of that Act comes into force.

 (This note is not part of the Order.)

 This Order brings into force section 201 of the Canada Marine Act.